*New CE extension announced by The Department for Business and Trade - click here to LEARN MORE.

-As the UK has now left the European Union, the ‘United Kingdom Conformity Assessed’ (UKCA) has been adopted from 1st January 2021 and involves the use of a new UKCA Mark on products as a means of showing conformance with applicable UK legislation.
+As the UK has now left the European Union, the ‘United Kingdom Conformity Assessed’ (UKCA) marking has been adopted from 1st January 2021 and involves the use of a new UKCA Mark on products as a way of showing conformance with applicable UK legislation.

 In the following article, we cover some quick fire questions about the UKCA Mark and what it means for PPE.
-The UKCA Mark will be used for goods being placed on the market in Great Britain (England, Scotland and Wales); covering most goods which previously required CE marking.
+The UKCA Mark will be used for products being placed on the market in Great Britain (England, Scotland and Wales), covering most goods which previously required a CE marking.

 The UK Government website provides details on all the legislative requirements for the UKCA Mark. https://www.gov.uk/guidance/using-the-ukca-marking

 quick fire answers about UKCA

 - It is the new UK regulatory framework and product marking required for the placing of certain products on the market in Great Britain (England, Wales and Scotland).
 Northern Ireland is still under review*